mngugi/WebVuln--Plus/README.md

-# 🌐 Welcome to the WebVuln- Wiki!
+# 🌐 Welcome to the WebVuln-
 # WebVuln-

 **WebVuln-** is a structured and practical documentation project focused on common web vulnerabilities.
 It includes detailed explanations, proof-of-concept demos, mitigations, testing tools, and references — making it a valuable resource for security researchers, developers, and learners.